-Push notifications are a great communications and engagement tool, and when utilised properly can do miracles for your app.
+Push notifications are a great communication and engagement tool, and when utilized properly can do miracles for your app.
 However, if you don’t exercise restraint – it can completely ruin you.

 The type of push notifications reaching your users is also an important element.
 We are living in the age of personalisation, where users expect the served content to be relevant to them and their interests.
 Based on user preference, and use history, make sure the push notifications are relevant to each user.

 How you can make better use of Notifications:-

-For example, if you’re running a restaurant app, it makes sense to send push notifications a one or two days before weekend or if you have DOB of user than with a deal on his birthday.
+For example, if you’re running a restaurant app, it makes sense to send push notifications a one or two days before the weekend or if you have DOB of a user than with a deal on his birthday.

 #4: Annoying or Offensive Ads

 Everyone knows that the only reason the apps are free is the advertising.
 Since most app users love these free apps, they tolerate the apps.
 To them, the ads are an annoyance that cannot be avoided.
 You will need to balance the frequency, placement and ad content so that your app is not abandoned or worse still, deleted.

 Some of the common reasons for app deletion include offensive or inappropriate ads, too many ads, frequent and disruptive pop-up ads, irrelevant ads and ads without an exit button.

 Even though a lot has been said about the importance of onboarding, many companies still don’t pay attention to it.
 This is understandable — after all, designing it can take a lot of time and resources.

 Let us get connected to a free consultation in regard of How you can retain users, and increase successful onboarding of new users.
 After all retention, Returning Visitor, Successful onboarding are the key metrics of success for a mobile application.

 Write to us at [email protected]